Make-your-own poke bowls and Asian fare

-It raised more than a few eyebrows when chef Alex Harrell left Sylvain to open his own shop, but that definitely turned out for the best.
-Angeline wins for its deceptive simplicity, while courting complex flavors, all in a charming Vieux Carre environment.
-The crispy smoked pork cheeks, Georgia clams with wild boar sausage, and roasted gulf oysters are outstanding starters, while the lamb leg & boudin noir and gulf shrimp & cornflour bucatini are entrees that are not to be missed.
+Thrillist named Alex Harrell chef of the year in 2016, and since then, he’s continued to go full throttle at Angeline.
+His seasonal menus win for their deceptive simplicity, while courting complex flavors inspired by Spanish and Italian cuisine.
+The crispy smoked pork cheeks, Georgia clams with wild boar sausage, and roasted gulf oysters are outstanding starters, while the lamb leg & boudin noir and gulf shrimp and corn flour bucatini are entrees you can't miss.

 Across Lake Pontchartrain, the Northshore is starting to up its culinary game.
 Chefs Carl Schaubhut and Jean-Pierre Guidry, formerly of the kitchens of Cafe Adelaide and Commander's Palace, have brought an Asian-Latin fusion to Covington that has locals lining up out the door, and inspiring waves of New Orleanians to take that trip across the Causeway.
 The eponymous "bacos" are Asian-inspired tacos served in bao, and that's just the start of the tasty crossovers on this menu.
 Plus, the cocktail list, created by Lu Brow of Brennan’s (and formerly Cafe Adelaide), is well worth checking out.

-Emeril Lagasse’s first New Orleans restaurant in 18 years, Meril (named for Lagasse’s daughter) is a globally influenced small-plates restaurant where every dish is under $20.
+Named for Emeril Lagasse’s daughter, Meril is a globally influenced small-plates restaurant where every dish is under $20.
 Enjoy fresh pastas, grilled meat and fish, and items from the wood oven like roasted Louisiana oysters and a variety of flatbreads.
 There’s also a menu of tasty snacks like crispy turkey neck, Louisiana Cajun caviar, and shaved Iberico ham.

 Tucked between Cane & Table and Molly’s at the Market on lower Decatur (near the French Market), Trinity is a beautiful space with gorgeous food by chef Michael Isolani and cocktails by Adam Orzechowski.
 Oysters are available in a variety of ways (the smoked deviled egg preparation is particularly unique), and the rest of the menu is built of seasonal options like duck fat hushpuppies, fried redfish brandade, and Gulf Coast frutti di mare.